mui/base-ui/docs/data/base/components/field/field.md

 </Field.Root>
 ```

-THe `state` parameter contains the following properties:
+The `state` parameter contains the following properties:

-- `state.validity` the field's `ValidityState`
+- `state.validity`, the field's `ValidityState`
-- `state.value` the field's control value
+- `state.value`, the field's control value